xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 Hobson: Earth hunger and the scramble for export markers

-In the [1900s]{.ul}, John Hobson proposed the first comprehensive, systematic and analytical study of imperialism, which was a phenomenon he had witnessed for a number of years during the scramble for Africa or the wars in the Philippines.
+In the 1900s, John Hobson proposed the first comprehensive, systematic and analytical study of imperialism, which was a phenomenon he had witnessed for a number of years during the scramble for Africa or the wars in the Philippines.
 He wondered what drove these industrialised, wealthy countries to wage war against poorer, 'third-world' countries and to dominate them.

-According to Hobson, the main drive behind this development was [the concentration of wealth in the richer, industrialised nations of the world]{.ul}.
+According to Hobson, the main drive behind this development was the concentration of wealth in the richer, industrialised nations of the world.
 Industrial development had created a small class of industrialists and bankers who grew wealthier by the day; the number of enterprises shrunk, and so production facilities adapted to this new situation and produced a huge amount of consumer goods.
 Unfortunately,